gamedevware/charon/docs/advanced/extensions/creating_react_extension.rst

-Creating a Custom Editor with React
+﻿Creating a Custom Editor with React
 ===================================

 Charon is a flexible data modeling web application that supports user-defined custom editors for fields and documents.
 By leveraging **Web Components**, Charon allows developers to seamlessly integrate reusable UI components that can be packaged and distributed via NPM.